210119-ROC/demos/week2/README.md

 1. Explain what SQL is.
 What are some SQL databases?

-2. Draw a simple ERD for modelling Students and Classes
+2. Draw a simple ERD for modeling Students and Classes

 3. What are the 5 sublanguages of SQL?
 Which commands correspond to them?